ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 ``prepare`` adds metadata to logical volumes but does not alter them in any other way.

 .. note:: This is part of a two-step process to deploy an OSD.
-If you prefer a single-call method of deploying an OSD, see :ref:`ceph-volume-lvm-create`.
+If you prefer to deploy an OSD by using only one command, see :ref:`ceph-volume-lvm-create`.

 ``prepare`` uses :term:`LVM tags` to assign several pieces of metadata to a logical volume.
 Volumes tagged in this way are easier to identify and easier to